The first two premises of this new etymology are,

 2. Premise two --- The meaning of all Chinese words can be read out from their faces.

 In my previous posts, I did prove these two premises with both existential introduction (that is, with one example) and existential generalization (with, at least, two or more examples).
-However, for a final proof, I need to show a universal proof, that is, these premises are valid for an arbitrary selected word.
+However, for a final proof, I need to show a universal proof, that is, these premises are valid for an arbitrarily selected word.
 Yet, the chance for you (the reader) to do this universal proof yourselves for the following words is almost nil, let alone to say any arbitrary word, although you have learned about this axiom system.

 1. 乎, 呼